M-GII/Scrimba/Projects/React/Digital-Business-Card/README.md

 - [Live Site](https://digital-business-card-manroj.netlify.app/)

 ## Description
-The Digital Business Card is a clean, one-page React app that displays personal information, links, and a brief description — similar to a modern portfolio card.
+The Digital Business Card is a clean, one-page React app that displays personal information, links, and a brief description.

 ## Features
 - Displays name, title, and profile picture